Q. “My air conditioner doesn’t seem as cold as it used to be”

 A. Generally this is due to the blower fan (drum) being out of balance.
 A build up of contaminants on the drum will cause this over time.
 A clean will fix the problem.

 Q. “My air conditioner smells when I turn it on!”

 A. A smelly air conditioner is a “dirty air conditioner.
 A “proper” clean will rectify the problem.
 A really bad odour can be caused by small “critters crawling up the drain and not being able to get out or alternatively they have crawled into the head unit and died, which will also cause a bad smell.
-Of course a service and clean will fix both of these problems.
+Of course a clean will fix both of these problems.